Lost in Translation: Simulation-Informed Bayesian Inference Improves Understanding of Molecular Motion From Neutron Scattering: Mathematical Derivations of Models

 Using \cref{eqn:rankl}, it is then possible to find any rank correlation function.
 For example, in the main text, we discuss the rotational autocorrelation function, $G_{\theta}(t)$, which follows the rank-\num{2} correlation function,

-This result is equivalent to the Woessner equation~\cite{Woessner1964}.
+This result is equivalent to the Woessner equation used in previous NMR analysis of benzene dynamics~\cite{Woessner1964, Witt2000}.
 From this, the functions that describe the rotational autocorrelation functions for $\theta=\qty{0}{\degree}$ and $\theta=\qty{90}{\degree}$, i.e., parallel and perpendicular to the principal axis of rotation, can be obtained.
 These are

 and